jnshah014/Ryu-Encryption/README.md

 ### 1.1) Description
 My aim for this project was to create an encryption software that offered 3 different levels of security, each of which uses a different process to encrypt data (and conversely decrypt data).
 The strength (and computational power needed) of the algorithms increase with the level.
 I aimed to create a user interface using Python's `tkinter` module to allow the user to enter inputs and access outputs.
 Level 1 was to use a Caesar Cipher, Level 2 was to use a Grid Cipher and Level 3 was to use a Cumulative Cyclic Caesar Cipher (please see below for more information).
 I aim to set myself a total of 5 hours - an hour per day - to complete this project.
 Please see my checklist below of the subtasks I had to complete.

+#### User-based Objective
+To provide a lightweight and fast tool to encrypt small amounts of data.

+#### Personal Objective
+To learn how to create a GUI as well as full-stack development.

 ### 1.2) Subtasks
 - Frontend GUI
   - Main Menu